dbareis/custom-fields-revisions/readme.txt

 == Description ==

 Allows revisions of custom fields / metadata and shows them when using compare version function.
+Tested on PODS.

 == Screenshots ==

 1. Compare revision will also show the custom fields

 == Installation ==
-- Upload the entire custom-fields-revisions folder to the /wp-content/plugins/ directory.
+- Upload the entire "custom-fields-revisions" folder within the zip to the /wp-content/plugins/ directory (which only containe the php file).
 - Activate the plugin through the 'Plugins' menu in WordPress

 == Author ==
+- [Dennis Bareis] Modified to work on WP 6.2 & PHP 4.7
 - [Marek Vavrecan](mailto:vavrecan@gmail.com)